Exact Exploratory Bi-factor Analysis: A Constraint-based Optimisation Approach: Exploratory Bi-factor Analysis by Constrained Optimisation

 \subsection{Proposed ALM}

-Following the previous discussion, we see that we can perform exploratory bi-factor analysis by solving the optimisation problem with some equality constraints and the constraint that $\Phi$ is a correlation matrix.
-To deal with the constraints in $\Phi$, we consider the following reparameterisation that has been considered in \cite{alfonzetti2024pairwise}, which is also similar to the implementation in the state-of-the-art statistical software Stan \citep{stan}:
+Following the previous discussion, we see that we can perform exploratory bi-factor analysis by solving the optimisation problem with some equality constraints and the constraint that $\Phi$ is a correlation matrix. {To deal with the constraints in $\Phi$, we consider a reparameterisation of $\Phi$ based on a Cholesky decomposition, where the explicit form of the reparametrisation is given in Appendix~\ref{appen:repara}.
+With slight abuse of notation, we reexpress the covariance matrix as $\Phi(\boldsymbol\gamma)$, where $\boldsymbol\gamma$ is a $G(G-1)/2$ dimensional unconstrained parameter vector.} In addition, we use $\boldsymbol\psi = (\psi_1, ..., \psi_{J})^\top$ to denote the vector of diagonal entries of $\Psi$ and reexpress the residual covariance matrix as $\Psi(\boldsymbol\psi)$.
+Thus, the optimisation problem \eqref{eq:optimisation} is now simplified as